Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Preliminaries

 For our protocol, we assume that $ \subsets = \{\singleSubset_1, ..., \singleSubset_{\vert \subsets \vert}\} $ is a fixed enumeration of the subsets and for $ 1 \leq i \leq \vert \subsets \vert $ we have an enumeration $ \cycles_i = \{\singleCycle_{i, 1}, ..., \singleCycle_{i, \completeGraphSize}\} $ of the cycles in the complete graph~$ \completeGraph $.

 Observe that the number of subsets is smaller by a factor of $ (\cycleBound - 1)! $ as there are $ (\cycleBound - 1)! $ cycles on a set of size $ \cycleBound $.
-Hence, for the subset formulation we have to consider significantly less variables at the initial cost of determining the mapping~$ \subsetMap $ from subsets to cycles.
+Hence, we have to consider significantly less variables at the initial cost of determining the mapping~$ \subsetMap $ from subsets to cycles.

 \customParagraph{Example.} For an intuition on the relation between the initial tableau of the LP relaxation\footnote{The LP relaxation of an IP is the LP that we obtain if we remove the integrality constraint on the variables of the IP.} for the subset formulation and the compatibility graph, consider the example compatibility graph provided in Figure~\ref{fig:subset_formulation_example}.
 To build the initial tableau for the subset formulation for this graph, we add one column for all subsets of nodes that could form a cycle between four nodes.
 For our example, this yields the subset variables $ \explicitSubsetVar{12}, \explicitSubsetVar{13}, \explicitSubsetVar{14}, \explicitSubsetVar{23}, \explicitSubsetVar{24}, \explicitSubsetVar{34}, \explicitSubsetVar{123}, \explicitSubsetVar{124}, \explicitSubsetVar{134}, \explicitSubsetVar{234} $ and the initial tableau $ T := $